-- a) prior to acknowledgement: - 1) the transmission of the composed/selected DSC message; - 2) if the DSC message demands no acknowledgment setting the procedure to acknowledged; - 3) if the DSC message demands an acknowledgement: - i. waiting for the acknowledgement and alarming when received; - ii. any received DSC message pertinent to the station but not the procedure shall be treated according to clauses 6.9.1 and 6.9.2; - iii. providing the valid operator options which are: - resend the initial DSC message; - terminate the procedure; - b) upon reception of an "able to comply" acknowledgement or being set to acknowledged: - 1) tuning the general receiver and transmitter to the frequency of subsequent communication or displaying the requested information; - 2) ignoring any received DSC message pertinent to the procedure since it is a duplicate;

-3) any received DSC message pertinent to the station but not pertinent to the procedure shall be treated according to clauses 6.9.1 and 6.9.2;

-- 4) providing the valid operator options which are: - i. resend the initial DSC message if it requires no acknowledgement; - ii. terminate the procedure; - c) upon reception of an "Unable to comply" acknowledgement it shall display the reason given.
+- a) prior to acknowledgement: - 1) the transmission of the composed/selected DSC message; - 2) if the DSC message demands no acknowledgment setting the procedure to acknowledged; - 3) if the DSC message demands an acknowledgement: - i. on HF tuning the general receiver to the frequency of the DSC acknowledgement if required; - ii. waiting for the acknowledgement and alarming when received; - iii. any received DSC message pertinent to the station but not the procedure shall be treated according to clauses 6.9.1 and 6.9.2; - iv. providing the valid operator options which are: - resend the initial DSC message; - terminate the procedure. - b) upon reception of an "able to comply" acknowledgement or being set to acknowledged: - 1) tuning the general receiver and transmitter to the frequency of subsequent communication or displaying the requested information; - 2) ignoring any received DSC message pertinent to the procedure since it is a duplicate; - 3) any received DSC message pertinent to the station but not pertinent to the procedure shall be treated according to clauses 6.9.1 and 6.9.2; - 4) providing the valid operator options which are: - i. resend the initial DSC message if it requires no acknowledgement; - ii. terminate the procedure. - c) upon reception of an "unable to comply" acknowledgement it shall display the reason given.